catalyst-cloud/catalystcloud-docs/source/audit-logs/activating-audit-logs.rst

 =============

-Before going further, you will need to ensure that you have :ref:`sourced an openRC file<source-rc-file>` for your command line so that you are able to perform the commands mentioned in the following example.
+Before going further, you will need to ensure that you have :ref:`sourced an OpenRC file<source-rc-file>` for your command line so that you are able to perform the commands mentioned in the following example.

 Creating an object storage container for your logs